bepasty/bepasty-server/README.rst

     + precise size we computed at upload time
     + SHA256 hash ("checksum") we computed at upload time (or later)

+  - if you uploaded multiple files, you can create a pastebin with the list of all these files - with a single click!

 * Text files:

   - we highlight all text file types supported by pygments (a lot!)